soyalejolopez/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 ## Supervision policy dashboard

 The easiest way to manage supervision policy results and to resolve outstanding items is to use the supervision policy dashboard.
-This dashboard allows reviewers to quickly see the items that need to be reviewed, as well as the results of previously reviewed and resolved items for each supervision policy.
+This dashboard allows reviewers to quickly see the items that need to be reviewed, take action on an item, and review the results of previously reviewed and resolved items for each supervision policy.
 You can access the supervision policy dashboard in the Office 365 Security & Compliance Center  at **Data governance** > **Supervision** > *Your Custom Policy* > **Open**.

 ### Dashboard Home